 Altova website: Exchanging UModel projects using XMI

-If you intend to re-import generated XMI code into UModel, please make sure that you activate the Export UModel Extensions check box.
+•If you intend to re-import generated XMI code into UModel, make sure that you select the Export UModel Extensions check box.

-This option outputs the XMI file with XML appropriate tag indentation and carriage returns/line feeds.
+If you select this option, the XMI file will be generated with XML tag indentation and carriage returns.

 XMI defines three versions of element identification: IDs, UUIDs and labels.